-The Independent Review Organization will tell you its decision in writing and explain the reasons for it.

-- If the review organization says yes to part or all of what you requested, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization. - If this organization says no to part or all of your appeal, it means they agree with our plan that your request (or part of your request) for coverage for medical care should not be approved.
+The Independent Review Organization will tell you its decision in writing and explain the reasons fo it. ☐ If the review organization says yes to part or all of a request for a medical item or service, we must authorize the medical care coverage within 72 hours or provide the service within 14 calendar days after we receive the decision from the review organization for standard requests or within 72 hours from the date we receive the decision from the review organization for expedited requests. ☐ If the review organization says yes to part or all of a request for a Medicare Part B prescription drug, we must authorize or provide the Part B prescription drug under dispute within 72 hours after we receive the decision from the review organization for standard requests or within 24 hours from the date we receive the decision from the review organization for expedited requests. ☐ If this organization says no to part or all of your appeal, it means they agree with us that you request (or part of your request) for coverage for medical care should not be approved.
 (This is called "upholding the decision."
-It is also called "turning down your appeal.") - O There is a certain dollar value that must be in dispute to continue with the appeals process.
-For example, to continue and make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
+It is also called "turning down your appeal.") of the Independent Review Organization "upholds the decision" you have the right to a Level 3 Appeal.
+However, to make another appeal at Level 3, the dollar value of the medical care coverage you are requesting must meet a certain minimum.
 If the dollar value of the coverage you are requesting is too low, you cannot make another appeal, which means that the decision at Level 2 is final.
 The written notice you get from the Independent Review Organization will tell you how to find out the dollar amount to continue the appeals process.

-Step 3: If your case meets the requirements, you choose whether you want to take your appeal further.

-- There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal). - If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
-The details on how to do this are in the written notice you got after your Level 2 Appeal. - The Level 3 Appeal is handled by an administrative law judge.
+3 STEP 3: If your case meets the requirements, you choose whether you want to take your appeal further. ☐ There are three additional levels in the appeals process after Level 2 (for a total of five levels of appeal).
+If your Level 2 Appeal is turned down and you meet the requirements to continue with the appeals process, you must decide whether you want to go on to Level 3 and make a third appeal.
+The details on how to do this are in the written notice you got after your Level 2 Appeal The Level 3 Appeal is handled by an Administrative Law Judge or attorney adjudicator.
 Section 9 in this chapter tells more about Levels 3, 4, and 5 of the appeals process.